Details about deposits, the monthly billing cycle and service disconnection and reconnection

-A waiver of deposit may be granted depending on the following circumstances:
+A waiver of deposit may be granted for any of the following circumstances:

 - If the customer has had service of a comparable nature with the company at another service location within the past two years and was not delinquent in payment during the last 12 consecutive months of service or was not disconnected for nonpayment, or

 - The customer can produce a letter regarding credit verification from an electric utility where service of a comparable nature was last received stating that the customer had a timely payment history at time of service discontinuation, or

 - The company receives a deposit guarantee notification from a social or governmental agency acceptable to the company.

 TEP bills customers monthly for services rendered.
 You pay for your service after you've used it.
 Meter reading will be scheduled for periods of not less than 25 days or more than 35 days.
 If the company is unable to read the meter on the scheduled meter read date, the company will estimate the consumption for the billing period giving consideration to the following factors where applicable:

 - The customer's usage during the same month of the previous year

 - The amount of usage during the preceding month

 If we are unable to read your meter, your bill will include a message below the read dates of the bill: An estimated meter read was used to calculate this bill.